vosaul/status.im/source/research/ulc_in_details.md

 The very mechanism of blockchain synchronisation of the ULC is the same as that of the LES.
 Therefore, comparing the security guarantees of ULC with full, fast and LES does not make sense.
 It is more important to compare the guarantees of a private RPC server or Infura with ULC.

-If the probability of failure or hacking Infura or RPC server is taken as P, then with the ULC consensus M/N, the probability of its failure will be considered as Bernoulli process:
+If the probability of failure or hacking Infura or RPC server is taken as P, then with the ULC consensus M/N, the probability of its failure can be considered as Bernoulli process:

 $$P_{ULC\_failure}=\sum_{i=M}^N C_N^i*P^i*(1-P)^{N-i}$$